kusamanetwork/userguide/docs/try/validate.md

 You need to tell the chain your Session keys by signing and submitting an extrinsic.
 This is what associates your validator with your Controller account.

-Go to [Staking > Account Actions](https://polkadot.js.org/apps/#/staking/actions), click on the settings icon, and select "Change session keys".
+Go to [Staking > Account Actions](https://polkadot.js.org/apps/#/staking/actions), and click "Set Session Key" on the bonding account you generated earlier.
 Enter the output from `author_rotateKeys` in the field and click "Set Session Key".

 ![staking-change-session](../img/guides/how-to-validate/set-session-key-1.jpg)
 ![staking-session-result](../img/guides/how-to-validate/set-session-key-2.jpg)